MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/codeunit1-replacement.md

 ms.prod: "dynamics-nav-2018"
 author: jswymer
 ---
-## Replacement for Codeunit 1
+## Codeunit 1 Replacement

-With [!INCLUDE[prodshort](../developer/includes/prodshort.md)], codeunit 1 Application Management is no longer used.
-For technical upgrades from [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], you must import the codeunit 1 that is provided in this article into your application database.
+With [!INCLUDE[prodshort](../developer/includes/prodshort.md)], codeunit **1 Application Management** has been removed and replaced with system codeunits and management codeunits.
+However, for technical upgrades from [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], you must import the replacement codeunit 1 that is provided in this article into your application database.

 ## Codeunit 1 Replacement